-Reverse mortgages are a popular way for older Americans to tap into the equity in their homes to fund their retirement.
-But there are strict rules governing who qualifies for a reverse mortgage, how much income they provide, and how much they cost.
+Reverse mortgages are a way for older Americans to access the equity in their homes and use it to fund retirement.
+However, there are strict rules and guidelines surrounding who qualifies for these mortgages, as well as how much income a reverse mortgage can provide and how much they cost.

 Reverse mortgages: An overview